Summary of Changes

 - Test-takers can change their answer to up to 3 questions per section.

 Here are some of the most important things to know:

-- Registration for GMAT Focus opens on August 29
+- Registration and testing for GMAT Focus in now started.

 - The scale for the GMAT Focus is